Ionica (company): Into administration

 On Thursday 29 October 1998 administrators were called in.
 The company's assets were valued at £250 million.
 The following Monday 2 November 1998 the administrators made around half of the company's 1,200 staff redundant.

 The administration process was finally wound up in March 2009.

 Customer migration and end of service

 From December 1998 onwards Ionica's 62,000 customers were gradually migrated to British Telecom with special prices being offered to support their move.
 In the meantime BT supported Ionica financially, allowing customers to continue using their telephones.

 Service finally ceased on 28 February 1999.

 Former headquarters

-The former Ionica building was constructed in 1994 and is located on St John’s Innovation Park, adjacent to the A14.
+The former Ionica building was constructed in 1994 and is located on St John's Innovation Park, adjacent to the A14.
 Despite an apparently desirable location the building remained vacant for much of the time since the demise of Ionica.
 CSR plc moved into the building in May 2007.
+The building was demolished in November 2024.